 Tools like Square Analytics allow you to easily reference and compare sales information from previous holiday seasons — everything from average customer spend to most popular products — so you can use the data to tweak this year’s schedule (and ensure your inventory is well-stocked with top-selling items).

-Reconsider Thanksgiving and Black Friday.
+Reconsider Thanksgiving and Black Friday this year.

 It used to be unheard of to open on Thanksgiving.
 Once that barrier was broken, hours started creeping up from post-dinner time to mid-afternoon and even earlier.
 In turn, this has sparked a backlash from companies like REI, which in 2014 launched its #OptOutside campaign.
-The campaign encouraged REI’s customers and employees to spend the Friday after Thanksgiving in the great outdoors instead of a shopping center.
+The campaign encourages REI’s customers and employees to spend the Friday after Thanksgiving in the great outdoors instead of a shopping center.

 Depending on your customer base and your business values, you might want to consider staying closed on Thanksgiving and perhaps even Black Friday, focusing instead on programs, like Small Business Saturday, that put the spotlight on independent retailers.